PDF version of this Web page formatted for print:

-Download a print version of this document: High Hazard Cross Connections - Significant Deficiencies (PDF: 51KB/2 pages)
+High Hazard Cross Connections - Significant Deficiencies (PDF)

-In response to the federal Safe Drinking Water Act Ground Water Rule (GWR) and recent incidents in Minnesota, the Minnesota Department of Health (MDH) has adopted high-hazard cross connections that are not adequately protected as a Significant Deficiency (SD) for all Community Public Water Systems (CPWSs).
+In response to the federal Safe Drinking Water Act Ground Water Rule (GWR) and documented incidents in Minnesota, the Minnesota Department of Health (MDH) classified high-hazard cross-connections that are not adequately protected as a Significant Deficiency (SD) for all Community Public Water Systems (CPWSs).
 When an SD is found during a sanitary survey the community public water system purveyor must correct it within 120 days.

-For the purposes of CPWS Unit program implementation, SDs will be defined as high-hazard cross connections that would require a Reduced Pressure Zone (RPZ) backflow preventer or air gap.
-However, CPWSs can adopt a more comprehensive approach, addressing all cross connections as part of a cross connection control program.
+MDH defines high-hazard cross-connections as those that would require a Reduced Pressure Zone (RPZ) backflow preventer or an air gap.
+However, CPWSs are strongly encouraged to adopt a more comprehensive approach by addressing all cross-connections through a cross-connection control program.

-During sanitary surveys, MDH’s approach to discovering inadequately protected high-hazard cross-connections involves the District Engineer asking the CPWS if they know of any, and if the answer is “Yes” and the CPWA has not made progress in addressing the cross-connection, the CPWS must identify the location(s) and submit a Corrective Action plan within 120 days to address the cross-connection(s).
-Below are examples of various Corrective Action plans:
+During sanitary surveys, MDH’s approach to discovering inadequately protected high-hazard cross-connections involves the District Engineer asking the CPWS if they know of any, and if the answer is “Yes”, the CPWS must identify the location(s) and submit a Corrective Action plan within 120 days to address the cross-connection(s).
+Below are examples of Corrective Action plans:

-- Authority to implement the program – city ordinance
+- Authority to implement and enforce the program, i.e. city ordinance

 - Certification of backflow assembly testers

 Adopt local enforcement authority for plumbing code within 90 days of receiving SD notification.

 - Notify owner of plumbing code violation within 30 days of adopting local authority;

 - Require owner address cross-connection within 30 days of being notified of plumbing code violation; and

 - Confirm cross-connection has been addressed within 30 days of owner notification.